Appearance

 Project Settings, At a Glance

-The Settings panel is where you rename the project, change the icon, toggle active template fields, manage members, and — if you really need to — delete the project.
+The Settings panel is where you rename the project, change the icon, manage members (role changes and removals), and delete the project.
 Everything that shapes the project lives here.
+Active template fields are configured on a dedicated Fields tab in the project sidebar.

 → For more detail, see Project Settings.